 STATUS All ten sites have been identified and approved by Oncor, and all but one have been approved by the Department of Public Works.
 The tenth site is slated for Forest Cliff Park.
-OEM has scheduled a briefing to the Park and Recreation Board regarding the Forest Cliff Park for August 2022.
-All components of the sirens have been delivered, and OEM staff has coordinated with ITS to ensure P25-compliant radios and associated hardware are on hand for installation.
+Notice to residents for all ten siren locations have been mailed with the comment period ending on May 6, 2022.
+Once the comment period is over, OEM will schedule a public hearing regarding the Forest Cliff Park site and a briefing memo to the Park and Recreation Board.
+Almost all components of the sirens have been ordered and delivered, and OEM staff is coordinating with ITS on the purchase of radios for the sirens.
 The project is still on schedule to be completed by summer 2022.